pyeventsourcing/eventsourcing/README.md

         )
 ```

-For simplicity, the example application has just one type of entity.
-A more
+For simplicity, this example application has just one entity repository.
-realistic application may involve several different types of entity,
+A more fully developed application may have many repositories, several
-several factory methods, several entity repositories, different
-event sourced projections (mutator functions), and other policies
+factory methods, other application services, various event sourced
-in addition to the persistence subscriber.
+projections, and a range of policies in addition to the persistence
+subscriber.

+#### Step 5: setup datastore and stored event repository

 When constructing the application object, you will need to pass in
 a stored event repository.
 Because many variations of datastores and
-schemas are possible, the dependencies have been made fully explicit, and
+schemas are possible, the dependencies have been made fully explicit.
-the resulting stored event repository is injected into the application
-by constructor parameter.

-#### Step 5: setup datastore and stored event repository

 In this example, we use an in-memory SQLite database, a stored event repository
 that works with SQLAlchemy, and an SQLAlchemy model for stored events.